In Peru, Fujimori heirs duel it out in Congress - Journal du Cameroun

 “Keiko could score a double triumph, if the court sends her father back to prison while she sends her brother onto the street,” wrote analyst Rosa Maria Palacios in La Republica newspaper.

 Keiko seems to hold all the cards in her face-off with her brother.
-She heads her own party heading into the presidential elections, and has the experience of two presidential campaigns behind her.
+She heads her own party going into the presidential elections, and has the experience of two presidential campaigns behind her.

 Kenji, should he survive, will have to build his own party from scratch if he is to make a bold bid for the presidency, analysts say.